NOTICE: Probate Forms GS-101 (Petition & Child Custody)

 The Probate Court can appoint a legal guardian for minor children when it is appropriate.
 Each county in Maine has a Probate Court.
 Find a listing here.

 You will need to get and complete several forms.
 Go to the Probate Court office in the county where the child lives.
 Explain to the clerk that you want to petition for guardianship of a minor child.
-She will give you the appropriate forms.
+They will give you the forms you need.

 The courts charge for the forms, as well as for filing them.
 If you have a very low income and cannot afford this fee, you can ask the court clerk for a fee waiver application.

 Different Probate Courts may require different forms.
 But you can get at least some of the forms you will need online here.
-(Find probate forms on page 2 of "all forms" pages.
-Or just keep reading to find form links below).
 If you use these forms, you will have to pay for them when you file them with the court.
-Pay close attention to the paper and ink requirements.
-The court will accept only forms that comply with those rules.

 Here are the basic forms that all courts use: